 By avoiding these times, places and people, you minimise the risk of using drugs or alcohol.
 Also, if possible, use these times to focus on the good habits mentioned above.

 5. Make Changes to the Way You Live

 Some people think that overcoming an addiction is all about willpower.
 While it requires some, it’s not always necessary.
 In some cases, simple lifestyle changes can do the trick.

 These lifestyle changes include doing easy things such as getting rid of any alcohol or drugs you might have in your house and avoiding carrying cash on you but rather in your bank account.
 It may be small changes, but in the long run, they can be effective.

 6. Get Support from Someone You Trust

 Getting the support of a family member or friend you trust will not only help the recovering addict in their time of need, but will also help keep them on the straight and narrow.

-This person will need to be able to motivate the addict when times are tough and keep them focused when things are going well.
+This person will need to be able to motivate the person when times are tough and keep them focused when things are going well.

 7. Give Credit

 Beating an addiction is no easy task and every progress made shouldn’t go unnoticed.
-This will help in encouraging the addict to achieve the next step, no matter how small it is.
+This will help in encouraging the person to achieve the next step, no matter how small it is.